britram/rains-prototype/draft-trammell-rains-protocol.md

 can be used to mix queries and reduce the linkability of query information to specific clients.

+## Cooperative Delegation Distribution

+Regardless of any other configuration directive, a RAINS server MUST be prepared to provide a full chain of delegation assertions from the appropriate delegation root to the signature on any assertion it gives to a peer or a client, whether as additional assertions on a message answering a query, or in reply to a subsequent query.
+This property allows RAINS servers to maintain a full delegation tree

 # RAINS Client Protocol {#protocol-client}

 The protocol used by clients to issue queries to and receive responses from an